Let’s Change the Culture!

 If you didn’t gather already, he’s a Christian too.
 Asked Jesus to forgive his sins.
 And he seriously admires Jesus and all He stands for.
 He also believes most of what his folks stand for too.
 Except when it comes to gay issues, because love is love.
 Right?

-But the bottom line, college is part of growing up, even if he won’t actually be maturing.
-At least he’ll be out from other his parent’s roof.
+At least Neal will be out from other his parent’s roof.
 And rules.

 But who will Neal be when he graduates from college in four years?
 If he graduates from college in four years?